 TreeFrog has no migration feature or other mechanism for making changes to and differential management of the DB schema.
-I think this is unimportant for the following reasons:
+Therefore, using a migration tool for DB schema is recommended if necessary.

 TreeFrog has a class naming and file naming convention.
 With the generator, class or file names are generated under the following terms and conditions.

 The class name of the controller is “table name + Controller”.
 The controller’s class name always begins with an upper-case letter, do not use the underscore (‘_’) to separate words, but capitalize the first letter (camelcase) after where the separator would be.

 The following class names are good examples to understand the here described convention:

 These files are stored in the controller’s directory.
 File names inside the that folder will be all in lowercase; the class name plus the relevant extension (.cpp or .h).

 In the same manner as with the controller, model names should always begin with a capital letter, erase the underscore (‘_’) to separate words but capitalize the first letter after where the separator would be.
 For example, class names such as the following:

 These files are stored in the models directory.
 As well as the controller, the file name will be all in lowercase.
 The model name is used plus the file extension (.cpp or .h).
 Unlike in Rails, we don’t use convertion of singular and plural form of words here.

 View Naming Conventions